vadistic/now-dotenv/README.md

 I did not feel like retyping secrets this morning...
 So I wrote CLI that use Now API to sync your Now Secrets with `.env` files.

 [Now v2 Secrets](https://zeit.co/docs/v2/environment-variables-and-secrets) are great concept for safety and CI, but `now secrets add` is quite cumberstone.
+Here's the fix!

 ## Features